 One way to increase the speed and energy efficiency of computing is to (i) perform computation in a massively parallel way rather than sequentially one operation at the time and (ii) execute operations in memory rather than moving data to the processor.
 Neuromorphic (brain-like) computing is using both of the above.
 Unfortunately, however, it is difficult to implement this approach using standard CMOC circuits.
 One needs to develop specialized devices that could perform functions of neurons and synapses, the building blocks of a human brain.
 Such devices operate on different principles and use different materials that current electronic circuits.

-These devices are based on binary oxides such as Ta2O5, HfO2, and TiO2 and store information by having their resistance change due to drift of oxygen ions (or oxygen vacancies) in the electric field.
-The vacancies form a narrow conducting filament between the metal electrodes.
-The low resistance state (logical "1") is corresponds to continuous filament while the high resistance is caused by the break in the filament. (logical "0") (figure below).
+These devices are based on binary oxides such as Ta2O5 and HfO2 or Ge-Sb-Te amorphous alloys.
+They store information by having their resistance change due to drift of oxygen and metal ions in the electric field and temperature gradient (in oxides).
+The metal-rich material forms a narrow conducting filament between the metal electrodes.
+The low resistance state (logical "1") corresponds to continuous filament while the high resistance is caused by the break in the filament (logical "0") (figure below).

 3D XPoint memory announced by Intel in July 2015 and sold under the bard name Optane includes resistive switching devices and threshold switches.